-DNS (Domain Name System) is for mapping a domain name to its corresponding IP address and vice versa, for example, the IP address of www.zyxel.com is 204.217.0.2.
+DNS (Domain Name System) is for mapping a domain name to its corresponding IP address and vice versa.
 The DNS server is extremely important because without it, you must know the IP address of a machine before you can access it.
 The DNS server addresses that you enter in the DHCP setup are passed to the client machines along with the assigned IP address and subnet mask.